Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and

 Independently of Bohm and Proca, G\"ursey \cite{gursey_1955} has developed the spinor formulation of relativistic kinematics readily applicable to a free point particle by introducing in classical theory a bispinor with a precise geometrical meaning showing its relation to the wave function of a Dirac particle.
 In the paper by Takabayasi \cite{takabayasi_1959} the bispinor was used for the description of general kinematical and dynamical aspects of relativistic particles possessing internal angular velocity together with internal angular momentum.
 In the above-mentioned papers the foundation for the theory of the proper bispinor (or simply spinor) associated with the relativistic motion of a point particle has been laid.
-Such a way of the description of the spin degrees of freedom of elementary particle has been used extensively by Barut with co-workers \cite{barut_1984, barut_pavsic_1987}.
+Such a way of the description of the spin degrees of freedom of elementary particle has been used extensively by Barut with co-workers \cite{barut_1984, barut_pavsic_1987} (see also \cite{kar_2011}).
 They employed for this purpose the Lagrangian (\ref{eq:1w}) without the last term.
-The total Lagrangian (\ref{eq:1w}) together with the last term was reproduced by Barut and Pa\u{v}si\u{c} \cite{barut_pavsic_1988} within the five dimensional Barut-Zanghi model \cite{barut_1984} treated \`a la Kaluza-Klein.
-Finally, we note that the model Lagrangian (\ref{eq:1w}) is similar (in the free case) to the model discussed by Plyushchay in \cite{plyushchay_1_1990}.\\
+The total Lagrangian (\ref{eq:1w}) together with the last term was reproduced by Barut and Pav{\v s}i{\v c} \cite{barut_pavsic_1988} within the five dimensional Barut-Zanghi model \cite{barut_1984} treated \`a la Kaluza-Klein.
+Finally, we note that the model Lagrangian (\ref{eq:1w}) (in the free case) is similar to the model discussed by Plyushchay in \cite{plyushchay_1_1990}.\\